Random phase approximation-based local natural orbital coupled cluster theory: Results and discussion

-In \cref{fig:mol_cmp}A, we compare the convergence of MP2- and RPA-based LNO-CCSD(T) correlation energies for C2C2PD as a function of the maximum LAS size, measured by the number of active LNOs.
-The data are generated using a sequence of progressively tighter LNO truncation thresholds, starting from $3\times10^{-5}$ and decreasing in steps of approximately half a logarithmic unit (i.e., $3\times10^{-5}$, $10^{-5}$, $3\times10^{-6}$, etc.).
+For each system, we performed LNO-CCSD and LNO-CCSD(T) calculations using a sequence of progressively tighter LNO truncation thresholds ($3\times10^{-5}, 10^{-5}, 3\times10^{-6}, \cdots$), and monitored the convergence of both the correlation energy and the binding or lattice energy as a function of the maximum LAS size, measured by the number of active LNOs.
 For a given truncation threshold, RPA-based LNOs yield a slightly smaller LAS size than their MP2-based counterparts, reflecting the screening effect in RPA, which regularizes the magnitude of the drCCD $T$ amplitudes in the presence of small orbital energy gaps.
+The results for C2C2PD obtained with MP2- and RPA-based LNO constructions and external corrections are summarized in \cref{fig:c2c2pd_conv}.

-When the external energy correction $\Delta E_{\mathrm{c}}^{\mathrm{ext}}$ is not included [\cref{eq:Ec_ext_MP2,eq:Ec_ext_RPA}], the LNO-CCSD(T) correlation energies obtained from MP2- and RPA-based LNOs exhibit very similar convergence behavior with increasing LAS size, indicating that both LNO constructions are of comparable quality for this system.
-Including $\Delta E_{\mathrm{c}}^{\mathrm{ext}}$ significantly reduces the energy error for both LNO types and leads to convergence toward the reference value from opposite directions.
-For comparable LAS sizes, the absolute errors associated with the two LNO types are similar.
+We first examine the effect of the low-level theory on the LNO-CCSD correlation energy, as shown in \cref{fig:c2c2pd_conv}A. When the external energy correction $\Delta E_{\mathrm{c}}^{\mathrm{ext}}$ is not included, the MP2- and RPA-based LNO-CCSD correlation energies exhibit very similar convergence behavior with increasing LAS size, indicating that the two LNO constructions are of comparable quality for these noncovalently bound systems.
+A clear difference emerges, however, when external corrections are applied.
+MP2-based corrections [\cref{eq:Ec_ext_MP2}] lead to a systematic overestimation of the CCSD correlation energy.
+RPA-based corrections [\cref{eq:Ec_ext_RPA}] consistently mitigate the overestimation introduced by MP2, resulting in smaller energy errors at comparable LAS sizes.
+The fastest convergence is obtained with SOSEX-based corrections [\cref{eq:Ec_ext_SOSEX}], which already reach near convergence with only $\sim 100$ active LNOs, whereas the RPA- and MP2-based corrections require more than $400$ active LNOs to achieve a comparable accuracy.